simiat/Project_Group19/page1.md

 The result is **156**.

-Therefore, given the significant difference in the number of results from the two queries, we can conclude that the class TechnicalCharacteristic, unlike NaturalHeritage, is not relevant to the description of minerals like zircon.
+Therefore, given the significant difference in the number of results from the two last queries, we can conclude that the class TechnicalCharacteristic, unlike NaturalHeritage, is not relavant to the description of minerals.
 The same research with the other two minerals returns the following results:

 - Topaz: 13 vs. 232
 - Quartz: 73 vs. 9160